-Debuting on July 13, Food Therapy covers whole-systems biology, nutritional imbalances, and how to translate a dietary prescription into meal planning and preparation.
+Debuting in October 2021, Food Therapy covers whole-systems biology, nutritional imbalances, and how to translate a dietary prescription into meal planning and preparation.
 Instruction includes how specific diets and cooking techniques relate to a range of illnesses.
 NGI founder Annemarie Colbin Ph.D. developed the original course, which has been redeveloped by ICE Director of Nutrition Celine Beitchman M.S., who studied under Annemarie.

 "It originated as a way for Dr. Colbin to teach her philosophy and approach to food systems," Chef Celine says.
 "I've modernized it.
 Now we consider her work against the body of evidence and see where we land.
 People with a severe illness or chronic disease may need to add in foods or take others out and this can change over the course of their lives as their health changes.
 A big part of the program is learning how to filter information, how to work with diet plans and how to experiment with these ideas so you can come up with what works for you."